fasandrad/felip-andrade/README.md

 - 👋 Hi, I’m Felipe Andrade.
 - 👀 I’m interested in DevOps, Python and Golang.
-- 🌱 I’m currently learning Virtualisation e Containerisation, CI/CD.
+- 🌱 I’m currently learning Docker.
 - 💞️ I’m looking to collaborate on DevOps, OpenSource Projects.
 - 📫 How to reach me linkedin.com/in/felipandrade